Compute Partitions

 The available home/local-ssd/work/perm storages are discussed in Storage Systems.

-An overview of all partitions and node statuses is provided by running
+An overview of all partitions and status of nodes can be shown by running:

 sinfo -r